 The first thing you should check is the gas.
-This may sound stupid, but people rarely use generators on a calm sunny day.
-Usually, you use your generator when it is storming outside and you need the power to keep your lights on and food from spoiling.
+I know it may sound stupid, but people rarely use generators on a calm sunny day.
+Usually, you use your generator when it is storming outside, and you need the power to keep your lights on and food from spoiling.
 Stress can cause you to forget to make sure there is gas in the tank.
 You may also forget to turn the fuel valve on so the gas can flow to the carburetor.

 Check The Spark Plug

-A dirty spark plug can cause your generator not to start.
-While you can pull the spark plug and attempt to clean it with a wire brush.
-Spark plugs are fairly inexpensive and easy to replace.
+A dirty spark plug can cause your generator not to start while you can pull the spark plug and attempt to clean it with a wire brush.
+Spark plugs are relatively inexpensive and easy to replace.
 Just make sure you buy the right one.
-If you think it may be the spark plug causing the generator not to start then you can save time and trouble and just replace it.
+If you think it may be the spark plug causing the generator not to start, then you can save time and trouble and just replace it.

 Clean Your Air Filter

 If you live in a part of the country that has lots of pollen or other small floating particles, these particles can build up in the air filter, causing it to limit the airflow getting to your generator’s combustion chamber.

 Remove your air filter and check to see if it is dirty.
 If your generator can’t get enough air, it won’t start plain and simple.
 You can try washing it out or use a can of compressed air to blow it out.
 If you wash it out, make sure you allow it to dry completely before reinstalling it.
 Having water get sucked into your generator will not help fix your problem.

 The Basics Didn’t Work – HELP!

-So you’ve checked everything above and it’s still not working!
+So you’ve checked everything above, and it’s still not working!
 I understand your frustration.
 I’ve been there.
 This time check to see if your gas is still good.
-There are 2 things that can affect the gas’s ability to work.
+2 things can affect the gas’s ability to work.